Kianga, New South Wales: Beaches

 There are three beaches in Kianga, Kianga Beach, Kianga Reef Beach and Carters Beach.
 Kianga Lake is part of the Batemans Marine Park and is classified as a Sanctuary Zone, prohibiting all types of recreational fishing.
 The mouth of the lake marks the latitude (36°11.536′S) where the ocean zoning changes from General Use Zone, north of the latitudinal line to Habitat Protection Zone, south of the line.

-Shopping

-There is one store in Kianga, which acts as a restaurant and small general store.
-It is popular during the tourist peak season due to its location and coastal views.

 Other

 The sewage treatment plant, west of Kianga, services the local area including Dalmeny and Narooma.